contentful/forma-36/MIGRATION.md

 ### Tabs

-The Tabs components API has been improved.
+The Tabs component API has been improved.
 The `role` prop was removed.
 This is the current API structure:

 ```tsx static=true
 import { Tabs } from '@contentful/f36-components';